 After Father Bertello's tragic death on Dec 20, 1917 in an L&N train wreck in Shepherdsville, he was succeeded by Rev. Joseph McAleer until 1920, and thereafter by Rev. Leo Smith until 1924.

 On January 28, 1920 there was a damaging fire at Chapeze, but the furnishings were saved, and the damaged building soon repaired.
 However since St. Aloysius in Shepherdsville was becoming the center of Bullitt County missions, Father Smith dissembled the living quarters and church contents and Chapeze, also at St. John's.
 Father Pitt, who succeeded Fr.
-Smith sold the Chapeze building to a private owner in 1942 and it still stands as a private residence.
+Smith sold the Chapeze building to a private owner in 1942 and it stood as a private residence under torn down on 12 Feb 2022.

 The following names, now associated with St. Aloysius, were early parishioners at Chapeze: Mrs. John Conniff, Mrs. Elizabeth Chapeze, Eliz.
 Lewis, Richard Watkins family, Mrs. James Hagan, John R. and Anna Raley, Lem Laswell, and Mr. and Mrs. Ike Mudd.